2019/2020 Competency-Based Task/Competency List for Information Technology Fundamentals (6670/36 weeks)

-- Investigate the history and emerging advances of information technology.
+- Investigate the history and emerging advances of digital technology.

-- Describe the impact of information technology on business and society.
+- Describe the effect of digital technology on business and society.

-- Explore basic binary concepts and their applications in the information technology world.
+- Explore binary concepts and their operations in the digital technology world.

 - Describe the evolution of the Internet and how it works.

-- Describe emerging technologies as they relate to the future of the Internet.
+- Investigate emerging technologies as they relate to the future of the Internet.

-- Examine social, ethical, and legal issues associated with information technology.
+- Examine social, ethical, and legal issues associated with digital technology.